Originally written by ZRT Laboratory author. Reproduced with permission. Last reviewed: May 2026.

 Can Menopause Cause Headaches?

-Digestive symptoms such as bloating and nausea may be related to gut microbiome changes in menopause, fluid retention, or the loss of the effect that progesterone had on GI motility during the menstruating years.
-However, if these symptoms become chronic they should be discussed with your primary care provider to rule out other possible causes.
+Digestive symptoms including bloating and nausea may be related to gut microbiome changes, fluid retention, or the loss of progesterone’s effect on gastrointestinal motility.
+If these symptoms are persistent or severe, they should be investigated to exclude other causes.

 Can Menopause Cause Hypothyroidism?

-Menopause and hypothyroidism have some symptoms in common, including fatigue, weight gain, increased blood lipids, dry skin, and hair loss, which is why comprehensive hormone testing is important to help establish whether a woman is experiencing one or both of these conditions.
-Estrogen is known to have both direct and indirect actions on the thyroid gland and thyroid hormone metabolism, as well as on modulation of autoimmunity, which is a leading cause of hypothyroidism in the form of Hashimoto’s thyroiditis [4].
+Menopause and hypothyroidism share several symptoms — including fatigue, weight gain, elevated blood lipids, dry skin, and hair loss — which is why comprehensive hormone testing is essential to determine whether a woman is experiencing one or both conditions.
+Oestrogen has both direct and indirect effects on thyroid gland function and thyroid hormone metabolism, and also modulates autoimmunity.
+Since Hashimoto’s thyroiditis is the leading cause of hypothyroidism and autoimmune conditions are more common in women, the menopausal transition can be a trigger for thyroid dysfunction in susceptible individuals.